Ivan Levynskyi: Biography and work

 Levynskyi became a professor of architecture at the Lviv Polytechnical Institute in 1903.
 At the same time he was building his factory into one of Galicia’s premiere businesses, Levinsky continued to work as an architect and constructor.
-You can still see many of his spectacular architectural works, especially in buildings on Chuprynky St. (11, 11a, 60, 103), Kotlyarevskoho St. (25), and Bandery St. (4, 6).
+Many of his architectural works can still be seen today, especially in buildings on Chuprynky St. (11, 11a, 60, 103), Kotlyarevskoho St. (25), and Bandery St. (4, 6).
 His Ivan Levinskogo architectural bureau helped design and build many of the most famous buildings in Galicia – including such eminent masterpieces as Lviv’s main train station, Hotel George, and the Opera & Ballet Theatre.
 Working together with such esteemed architects as H. Helmer and F. Fellner, they also designed the Galicia Pavilion at the World Exhibition in Paris, the Chamber of Commerce, and many of Lviv’s hotels and banks.
 It is difficult to move around Lviv without noticing something that Levinsky and his companies had their hands in designing.
 It’s important to remember that Levinsky was celebrated even in his own time.
 For example, his company was awarded the Imperial Russian Technical Society’s gold medal at an international exhibition in Odessa in 1911.

 At the turn of the century, Levinsky’s enterprises employed nearly 1000 people and until 1914, his company received the exclusive right to supply facing and building bricks for government buildings across the Austro-Hungarian Empire.
 However, at the end of World War I, the Polish authorities refused to pay for the Levinsky’s Austrian orders and his company collapsed as a result.
 He died in Lviv of a heart attack soon afterward and is now buried in Lviv’s Lychakivskiy cemetery.
-Remembered as a gifted architect, cunning businessman, effusive philanthropist, and a true patriot, Levinsky is today considered to be the Man Who Built Lviv.
-While his factory would change hands several times over the years, it would never again be so glorious or influential as the Ivan Levinsky Tile Stoves Factory.
+Remembered as an architect, businessman, philanthropist, and patriot, Levinsky is today considered to be the Man Who Built Lviv.

+His factory changed hands several times over the years, and it was never again as influential as the Ivan Levinsky Tile Stoves Factory.
 During the factory’s golden years (1910-1912 especially), there were five separate units – each considered to be their own ‘factory’: floor and all tiles; decorative vases and dishes; small ceramic items; stoves; and sculptures.
-Levinsky was a pioneer – he engaged local artists, architects, and sculptors to create his original stoves, stove tiles, and tile sets that introduced Ukrainian folk motifs into the Western European tradition.
+Levinsky engaged local artists, architects, and sculptors to create his original stoves, stove tiles, and tile sets that introduced Ukrainian folk motifs into the Western European tradition.
 His products were considered to be of exceptional high quality and unique style.